-Particles leaving the tundish can either stick to the nozzle walls, where they lead to clogging, travel with the recirculating flow to be safely removed into the mold slag at the top surface, or become entrapped into the solidifying shell, where they lead to product defects.
+Particles leaving the tundish can either stick to the nozzle walls (where they lead to clogging), travel with the recirculating flow to be safely removed into the mold slag at the top surface, or become entrapped in the solidifying shell (where they lead to product defects).
 The fraction of particles going to each of these destinations is being quantified using a new computational model.
-This model first calculates the transient turbulent flow field in the mold region using Large Eddy Simulation (LES), with a sub-grid-scale (SGS) k model [3].
-Next, the transport and capture of many individual particles are simulated using a Lagrangian approach to track the trajectories [4].
+This model first calculates the transient turbulent flow field in the mold region using large eddy simulation, with a sub-grid-scale k model.
+Next, the transport and capture of many individual particles are simulated using a Lagrangian approach to track the trajectories.
 The results presented here are for 30,000 particles, in order to achieve reasonable statistics.
-The transport equation includes the effects of six hydrodynamic forces: drag, shear-lift, pressure-gradient, stress-gradient, addedmass, Basset history, and buoyancy.
-The model features a new criterion to determine particle entrapment, which considers the effects of four more forces which are important in the fluid boundary layer adjacent to the solidification front.
-Further details on the model are given in the other paper [12] and elsewhere [8].
+The transport equation includes the effects of six hydrodynamic forces: drag, shear lift, pressure gradient, stress gradient, added mass, and Basset history and buoyancy.
+The model features a new criterion to determine particle entrapment, which considers the effects of four more forces that are important in the fluid boundary layer adjacent to the solidification front.
+Further details on the model, including equations for the forces, are given elsewhere.

-Instantaneous snapshots of the trajectories of 100 um alumina inclusion particles at different times after entering in the mold region are shown in Fig. 15, based on the flow pattern in Fig. 3.
+Instantaneous snapshots of the trajectories of 100- $\mu$ m alumina inclusion particles at different times after entering in the mold region are shown in Figure 15, based on the flow pattern in Figure 3.

-Note that the domain includes the 1.11m submerged entry nozzle and the top 2.40m of the steel strand.
-Particles which touch the top surface are assumed to be removed into the slag layer (and are then colored red).
+Note that the domain includes the 1.11-m submerged entry nozzle and the top 2.40 m of the steel strand.
+Particles that touch the top surface are assumed to be removed into the slag layer (and are then colored red).
 Note that significant asymmetry exists in the flow, which directly affects the particles, especially in the lower regions of the strand.
 Many more particles leave from the right side of the domain, although investigation revealed that there was no significant asymmetry at the nozzle port exit.
 This behavior is attributed solely to the chaotic nature of turbulence.